 - $1.25 million in grants from the state of Washington in 2019 and 2018; includes $1 million for property acquisition and $250,000 to Forterra for its work on open-space acquisition strategies on the campus.
 Mike Pellicciotti, who was a 30th District representative at the time (now state treasurer) led the efforts to secure the funding.

-The mostly undeveloped, forested shoreline is a crucial piece of the North Lake-Hylebos watershed and includes trails that have been open to public use for more than 40 years.
+The west side of North Lake is one of the longest undeveloped shoreline in South King County.
+The forested shoreline is a crucial piece of the North Lake-Hylebos watershed and includes trails that have been open to public use for more than 40 years.